Gluten-free | Refined sugar-free | Dairy-free | Vegan option

 Helpful hints and tips

-Apple puree - I make my own apple puree by stewing 2 large peeled and cored green apples in a cup of water until tender.
+I make my own apple puree by stewing 4 large peeled and cored green apples in a cup of water until tender.
 Drain the apple and then process until smooth.
-Alternatively you can buy sugar free apple puree or sauce.
+Alternatively, you can buy sugar-free apple puree or sauce.

-Vegan option - For the vegan option replace the 2 eggs with 2 flax eggs by mixing together 2 tablespoons of ground flaxseeds (linseeds) with 6 tablespoons of water.
+For the vegan option, replace the 3 eggs with 3 flax eggs by mixing together 3 tablespoons ground flaxseeds (linseeds) with 9 tablespoons of water.
 Allow the mixture to thicken for 15 minutes before using.

-- 1 large ultra ripe bananas, the riper the better
+- 2 large ultra-ripe bananas, the riper, the better

-- 2 large eggs, or 2 flax eggs for vegan option, see above for details
+- 3 large eggs or 3 flax eggs for a vegan option.
+See above for details.

 For the frosting